saleor/saleor/docs/guides/payments.rst

     List of parameters used for connecting to the payment's gateway.

 - ``auto_capture``
     Define if the gateway should also capture funds from the card.
-When auto_capture is set to False, funds will be blocked but manual capture will be required.
+When ``auto_capture`` is set to ``False``, funds will be blocked by the customer's bank for a 7-days period, a manual capture will be required.

 .. note::